What Is Privacy by Design and Why It's Important for the GDPR

 Take for instance the first Privacy by Design principle: proactive not reactive; preventative not remedial.
 Proactively identifying risks and developing appropriate measures and safeguards also involves making your staff aware of these risks and training them in how to respond to them.

-Similarly, security vulnerabilities are often thought of as technical issues, but a lack of awareness that leads to a team member clicking a phishing link is a security vulnerability just as much.
+Similarly, security vulnerabilities are often thought of as technical issues, but a lack of awareness that leads to a team member clicking a phishing link is just as much of a security vulnerability.

 You will receive inspiration, tools and stories about good cyber security practice directly in your inbox.
 Our newsletter is sent out approximately once a month.